Last Updated: January 21, 2021

 Can I bring my husband, or wife and children with me?

-If you are issued with a visa for more than six months it will be the equivalent of a multiple entry visa.
-If you are a national of a country where entry clearance is a requirement and your course is for six months or less you may want to consider applying for a multiple entry visa in order to leave and re-enter the UK during this time.
+If you are issued with a visa for more than six months, it will be the equivalent of multiple entry visas.
+If you are a national of a country where entry clearance is a requirement, and your course is for six months or less you may want to consider applying for a multiple entry visa to leave and re-enter the UK during this time.

-Important note: Do not enter the UK on a visitor's visa with the intention of changing to a student visa at a later date.
-This is because unless you are from a country whose nationals do not need to obtain a visa before coming to the UK, you will not be able to change to a student visa and will have to return home to make an application
+Note: Do not enter the UK on a visitor's visa with the intention of changing to a student visa at a later date.
+This is because unless you are from a country whose nationals do not need to obtain a visa before coming to the UK, you will not be able to change to a student visa and will have to return home to make an application.

 Passport stickers, stamp and length of stay

-If you apply for a visa at a British Embassy, Consulate or High Commission outside the UK, you will receive a sticker called a vignette, in your passport with your conditions and length of stay.
-When you arrive at the airport, you will receive a stamp to show when you entered the UK.
+- If you apply for a visa at the British Embassy, Consulate or High Commission outside the UK, you will receive a sticker called a Vignette on your passport with your conditions and length of stay.
+When you arrive at the airport, you will receive a stamp with a date to show when you entered the UK.

-You can stay for full duration of course + few more months (1-4 depending on the course).
+- As mentioned above, you are allowed to stay for the full duration of the course and plus a few more months (1-4 depending on the course).
 At the end of that time, you must leave the UK unless you have applied to extend your stay or to switch into another immigration category.